 On any sunny day, this 6.3-mile roundtrip hike along the Tillamook Head Trail is absolutely beautiful.
 But when that fog creeps in, the forest gets pretty damn creepy.
 And with the World War II-era bunkers here, they definitely add another level of creepiness.
 And don’t forget the Tillamook Rock Lighthouse.
 This decommissioned lighthouse has been nicknamed “Terrible Tilly” due to the horrendous weather conditions that have slammed it for nearly 150 years.
 At different times, Terrible Tilly has even been used as a columbarium—which is a place where cremated remains are stored.

 4. Multnomah Falls | Columbia River Gorge

 When I think of Multnomah Falls, this natural wonder attracting approximately 2.5 million visitors yearly, the last thing I think about is anything spooky.
-But this beautiful waterfall has a well kept secret.
-It’s been told that an old Native Amserican maiden leapt to her death from the top of the falls, to save her village from sickness.
+But this beautiful waterfall has a well-kept secret.
+It’s been told that an old Native American maiden leaped to her death from the top of the falls, to save her village from sickness.
 Some who visit have even said to feel her presence, while others claim to have even seen her face appear within the white water.
 The woman is most commonly seen during winter when she is said to return where she sacrificed her own life for her people.

 5. Lime Kiln Trail | Mountain Loop Highway

 A truly bizarre and creepy “haunted” trail.
 Cultists and animal sacrifices are said to have happened here.
-Old saw blades, bricks and abandoned lime kiln give this eerie place an extra chill.
+Old saw blades, bricks, and an abandoned lime kiln give this eerie place an extra chill.